mshukurlu/xelon/README.md

 - Go to the project folder
 - COPY .env-example file to .env and SET application keyword with php artisan key:generate
 - SET pusher credentials with random data
-- then run docker-compose up
+- then run docker-compose up --build
 - Browse site.local.com and wait for new updates :)